bakirtzisg/GeneralizeX/README.md

 - `--env`: name of gymnasium environment
 - `--dir`: directory for saved models (When resuming training, this is the directory with your trained models).
 - `--model_prefix`: optional prefix for saved models
-- `--baseline`: flag to train baseline policy.
-If this flag is not provided then by default train the compositional policy.
 - `--resume_training`: flag to load trained models and continue training.
 If this flag is not provided then by default start training a new policy.

 Example: train baseline lift policy (IIWA arm)